shouguicai/SCFNN/Oral Presentation/presentation draft.md

 ## Network structure:
 The FNN used in our paper is a simple three layer model (input layer L1, hidden layer L2 and output layer L3).

 The hidden layer is a linear combination with input layer and then transformed using an activation function f(·).
-The ReLu (Rectified ['rektə.faɪ] Linear Units) function was chosen as the intermediate [.ɪntər'midiət] activation function for this neural network, function curve can been seen in Fig(b).
+ReLu (Rectified ['rektə.faɪ] Linear Units) function was chosen as the intermediate [.ɪntər'midiət] activation function for this neural network, function curve can been seen in Fig(b).

 Similarly, Neurons between the hidden layer and the output layer are mapped by a linear function, and is normalized by softmax function, which is a common choice for multi-class classification task.

 ## Input data preprocessing：
-The complex pressure at frequency f obtained by taking the DFT of the input pressure data at L sensors is denoted by p(f) = [p1(f), · · · , pL(f)]T .
 The sound pressure is modeled as source term S(f) multiply Green’s function g(f, r), then add with noise term n.

 To reduce the effect of the source amplitude |S(f)|, this complex pressure is normalized, and the sample covariance matrices (SCMs) are averaged over Ns snapshots to form the conjugate ['kɑndʒə.ɡeɪt] symmetric [sɪ'metrɪk] matrix.

-Finally, the matrix C(f) are vectorized to form the real-valued input x of size L square.

 Only the real and imaginary parts of the complex valued entries of diagonal [daɪ'æɡənəl] and upper triangular matrix in C(f) are used as input